 Sparsh Garg

-I am currently pursuing a Master’s degree at Carnegie Mellon University, specializing in computer vision and robotics.
-Under the mentorship of Dr. George A. Kantor at the Robotics Institute's Kantor Lab, I am engaged in advancing automation technologies for agriculture and physical sciences.
-My work focuses on developing advanced perception and manipulation pipelines for various downstream appliactions including agriculture.
+Previously, I pursued my Master’s degree at Carnegie Mellon University, specializing in computer vision and robotics.
+At the Robotics Institute’s Kantor Lab, under the guidance of Dr. George A. Kantor, I worked on advancing automation technologies for agriculture and physical sciences, with an emphasis on perception and manipulation pipelines for real-world applications.

-I worked as a Research Intern at Bosch Center for Artificial Intelligence (BCAI), Sunnyvale.
-At Bosch, I co-developed a state-of-the-art model for monocular metric depth estimation from any camera.
+I also worked as a Research Intern at Bosch Center for Artificial Intelligence (BCAI), Sunnyvale, where I co-developed a state-of-the-art model for monocular metric depth estimation from arbitrary cameras.

-Prior to my current pursuit, I earned my undergraduate degree from Punjab Engineering College, India.
-Subsequently, I gained valuable professional experience working at ExxonMobil in Bangalore.
-Following this, I served as a Design & Development Engineer in the RnD team of Cybernetics Laboratory (CynLr), Bangalore.
-At CynLr, I played a key role in developing a stereo vision system from the ground up, contributing to both the hardware and software layers of the first version of the product.
+Prior to my graduate studies, I earned my undergraduate degree from Punjab Engineering College, India.
+I then gained professional experience at ExxonMobil in Bangalore, and later at CynLr (Cybernetics Laboratory), where I played a key role in building a stereo vision system from the ground up, spanning both hardware and software development.

 My picture